What is Pupil Premium?

 To enter into the festive spirit Year 6 kindly came to sing some Christmas Carols and play the bells.
 It was so successful we plan to hold another session next term.

-Visit the Minions in our fabulous new Learning Suite
+Visit the Minions in our fabulous new Bailey Suite

 Pictures uploaded by Daniel